samsquire/ideas4/README.md

 Parallelism, raw resources available, using them all efficiently, computers should never be slow Arrangement causes computers to be slow

-Find the function that corresponds to this data (type))
+Find the function that corresponds to this data (type)) also called method binding

 # 280. VLIW and parallelism